tier4/AutowareArchitectureProposal.proj/docs/tutorials/3_simulation.md

 # Tutorial 3: Simulation testing with dummy objects

-The purpose of this exercise is to become familiar with Autoware's planning simulator, which can be used for a variety of things such as validating vector maps (containing metadata about the road layout, traffic rules etc) and verifying Autoware's route planning functionality.
+The purpose of this tutorial is to become familiar with Autoware's planning simulator, which can be used for a variety of things such as validating vector maps (containing metadata about the road layout, traffic rules etc) and verifying Autoware's route planning functionality.

 For this exercise, we will only need to use a single terminal window.